-That said, part of the allure of this match are the myths and counter-myths that surround the rivalry and with politics, money and star studded players, these games are ones which enthrall football fans around the world.
+Part of the allure of this fixture is the myths and counter-myths that surround the rivalry between the two teams, and with politics, money, and world star players, these dramatic games enthrall football fans around the world.

 The La Liga title will be heading to Barcelona but Real will be able to handle that if they end up retaining their Champions league crown…again.
 There isn’t much more than pride at stake here, but that’s plenty enough in any Clasico.